jakobhuerner/jakobhuerner.github.io/_posts/2020-12-20-christmas_in_vienna_2020.md

 ![Christmas in Vienna 8](../images/20201220/vienna_christmas_2020-8.jpg)

-All pictures takes with the Sony A7C and the Sony FE 1.8/35mm.
+All pictures taken with the Sony A7C and the Sony FE 1.8/35mm.